kdaily/DermJournalClub_20140131/presentation/notes.Rmd

 ## HPV integrants disrupt cellular genes by multiple mechanisms

-### DIAPH2 in
+### DIAPH2 in UD-SCC-2
-## deletion and rearrangement of DIAPH2 locus, which plasy a role in sister-chromatid separation
+* deletion and rearrangement of DIAPH2 locus, which plasy a role in sister-chromatid separation
-## resulted in alt spiced viral host fusion genes
+* resulted in alt spiced viral host fusion genes
-## viralhost fusion transcripts of DIAPH2 were expressed while the native transcripts was not
+* viral-host fusion transcripts of DIAPH2 were expressed while the native transcripts was not

+### TP63 in UM-SCC-47
+* ampliifcation lead to aberrant expression of TP63
+* novel viral-host fusion transcripts expressed, and a novel 25kDa protein

+### other mechanisms
+* Skipping another example of amplification of FOXE1, PIM1
+* Also skipping an example of gene breakage, describes a mechanism where a disrupting event in a gene region results in two separate transcripts
+* In this case, premature termination of txpts at the HPV5 polyA site was the suspected cause of gene breaking at a solute carrier gene SLC47A2

 Discussion
 ----------